EVERYTHING YOU NEED TO KNOW ABOUT INJECTABLEs

 Before choosing a particular treatment, it is important to do your research to determine which course of action will generate the results you are looking for.
 There are many name brands out there, each with its own unique attributes.
 Most fall within one of two categories: Botox and alternative fillers.

+Botox® is the trademarked name of a pharmaceutical drug derived from the botulinum neurotoxin produced by the bacterium Clostridium botulinum.
+The term ‘botox’ is also commonly used to refer to other cosmetic wrinkle-smoothing injectables containing this neurotoxin.
 Botulinum toxin type A injections are by far the most popular cosmetic procedures performed in the United States.
 In 2017, 7.2 million were administered nationwide, an increase of two percent over the previous year.
 Its non-invasive nature, coupled with virtually immediate results and little to no recovery time, makes this the go-to treatment for many looking to naturally rejuvenate their appearance.

 Commonly known by brand names including Botox Cosmetic®, Dysport® and Xeomin®, these treatments are designed to smooth dynamic wrinkles, the types of creases which form as a result of repeated facial movements, such as frowning, squinting, or even smiling.
 Once injected, the neurotoxin temporarily blocks nerve impulses to the muscles, causing them to relax and the resultant expressions to soften.
 The most common areas of focus tend to be frown lines, wrinkles around the eyes, forehead creases, the corners of the mouth and chin.